Diamondbacks vs. Red Sox Player Props Betting Odds

-Player prop betting options for Alex Verdugo, Lourdes Gurriel Jr. and others are available in the Boston Red Sox-Arizona Diamondbacks matchup at Chase Field on Saturday, starting at 7:15 PM ET.
+Oddsmakers have set player props for Lourdes Gurriel Jr., Alex Verdugo and others when the Arizona Diamondbacks host the Boston Red Sox at Chase Field on Sunday at 4:10 PM ET.

 Bet on this matchup or its props with DraftKings!